clark800/hget/README.md

 To send output to stdout, set `dest` to `-`.

-A script called `hget.sh` is included which can be sourced into your shell to make `hget` show a progress bar using [bar](https://github.com/clark800/bar).
+To show a progress bar, install a progress bar utility like [bar](https://github.com/clark800/bar) and set the `PROGRESS` environment variable to the name of the utility.

 # Building